cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ### Handling Exceptions

-It is generally better to handle exceptions but not letting them occur in the first place.
+It is generally better to handle exceptions by not letting them occur in the first place.
 However, this isn't always possible.
 As part of the debugging process, instead of letting the program crash, we can catch errors using a `try` and `except` block.
 Additionally, errors can be specified for the `except` block.
 We can also use a `finally` block to execute code regardless of whether the `try` block raises an error.

 ```Python
 def division(x, y):